Sankari-K/git-in-scala/docs/index.md

 To ignore a file, a `.ignore` file can be created in the root directory.
 A file can't be `add`ed if it is in the `.ignore` file.

+## Finding file diffs

+A line by line diffing algorithm won't work since even if one line is removed, all following lines appear as changed.

+### Using Longest Common Subsequence for diffing

+To fix this issue, longest common subsequence is used.
+The goal is to compare two lists of strings (original and modified versions of a file) and output the differences in a meaningful way.

+The LCS is the longest sequence of lines that appears in both files in order, but not necessarily consecutively.

+#### How LCS works

+Given two lists of strings `a` (of length `i`) and `b` (of length `j`) -

+1. Create a 2D dp table where `dp(i)(j)` stores the length of LCS for `a[0..i - 1]` and `b[0..j - 1]`.
+2. Fill the dp table using dynammic programming:
+    * If `a[i - 1]` == `b[j - 1]`, then the LCS extends:
+        `dp(i, j) = dp(i - 1, j - 1) + 1`
+    * Otherwise, take the maximum LCS length by skipping either `a[i - 1]` or `b[j - 1]`: `dp(i, j) = max(dp(i − 1, j), dp(i, j − 1))`
+3. Backtrack to extract the LCS indices:
+    * Start from the bottom-right of the table `(i = a.length, j = b.length)
+    * If `a[i - 1]` == `b[j - 1]`, it is part of LCS → store `(i - 1, j - 1)`
+    * Otherwise, move in the direction of the larger LCS value

+This function returns a set of `(i, j)` indices, which represents matching lines in both files.

+#### How diffing is done with LCS information

+1. Two pointers are initialized:
+    * `i = 0` (points to current line in list of lines `a`)
+    * `j = 0` (points to current line in list of lines `b`)

+2. Iterate through both files until all lines are processed:
+    * The lines match (`a(i) == b(j)`): Output the line normally, since it is unchanged.
+Move both pointers forward.
+    * A line was deleted (exists in `a` but not in the set returned by LCS): Print in red (- line), indicating it was removed.
+Move just the `i` pointer forward.
+    * A line was added (exists in `b` but not in the set returned by LCS): Print in green (+ line), indicating it was added.
+Move just the `j` pointer forward.
+    * A line was modified (exists in both, but changed):
+    Print the original in red (- line).
+    Print the new version in green (+ line).
+    Move both pointers forward.

+### Differences b/w the working tree and the staging area

+This finds the difference between the working tree(+) with respect to the index(-).
+If the file doesn't exist in the filesystem, it prints out an error message.

+The `INDEX` is initialized and the indexed content is found by reading the compressed `newhash` object from the `objs/` directory.
+Since the file definitely exists, `newhash` will definitely not be `null`.

+The working tree's content is found by just reading the file in the repo.

+The diff between these two is found with the algorithm described above.

+### Differences b/w the staging area and the latest commit

+This finds the difference between the index(+) with respect to the latest commit(-).
+Here, there is no need to check if the file exists in the filesystem since that info is never used anyway.

+The `INDEX` is initialized and the indexed content is found by reading the compressed `newhash` and `oldhash` objects from the `objs/` directory.
+Since there's no guarantee that the file exists in the working directory (a git rm could have been done), `newhash` needs to be non-null and that's checked.
+Also, there's no guarantee that this file was part of a commit already so `oldhash` needs to be non-null as well.

+If either hashes are `null`, the respective file contents are taken to be empty.

+No brownie points for guessing how the diff between these two is found 🍪

 ## If nothing works: pls-work

 (self-explanatory)